US job openings decline from record level but remain high

 The number of people quitting their jobs remained near record highs at 4.4 million in April, mostly unchanged from the previous month.
 Nearly all of those who quit do so to take another job, typically for higher pay.

-Historic levels of open jobs and quits, which force employers to pay more to attract and keep workers, are driving solid wage gains for America’s workers, particularly those that switch jobs.
+The historically high number of unfilled jobs and the number of people quitting has forced employers to pay more to attract and keep staff.
+Those trends are driving solid wage gains for America’s workers, particularly those that switch jobs.

+The figures also suggest that hiring remains strong.
+On Friday, the government will release the monthly jobs report.
+Economists believe employers added 323,000 jobs in May, and that the unemployment rate ticked down to 3.5%, matching its pre-pandemic low, from 3.6%.

+The healthy level of open jobs shows that companies are still trying to add staff and grow, even as inflation hovers near a 40-year high and the Federal Reserve has embarked on what could be its fastest pace of interest rate hikes since the 1980s.

+“Employers’ focus is on expansion despite high inflation and pending higher interest rates,” said Robert Frick, an economist at the Navy Federal Credit Union.

-Yet higher pay also leads most companies to raise prices to cover at least part of their higher labor costs, adding to inflation pressures, which Americans increasingly cite as their top national concern.
+Yet higher pay also means many companies must raise prices to cover at least part of their higher labor costs, adding to inflation pressures, which Americans increasingly cite as a top concern.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.